7rikazhexde/mkdocs-macros-utils/docs/examples/link-card-macro.md

     !!! tip "About the SVG file to be used"

         - Create a gist in the following format (public release) and specify the `GistID` and `filename.svg` in the `link_card` parameter: `svg_path`.
-        - In case of specific colors (fill="#333" (gray),fill="black" (black)), replace with class="svg-path" considering light mode and dark mode display, and change colors by CSS targeting class="svg-path".
+        - In case of specific colors (fill="#333" (gray),fill="black" (black)), replace with class="custom-link-card-icon" considering light mode and dark mode display, and change colors by CSS targeting class="custom-link-card-icon".
         - To ensure consistent color transitions between light and dark modes, this code removes `fill-rule="evenodd"` and `clip-rule="evenodd"` attributes during SVG processing.
 If you need these styling effects, please consider using alternative SVG approaches.

         ```css